YEAR SIX: AUTUMN TERM

 AUTUMN TERM 'WHEN I GROW UP...'
 THEME: WE ALL STAND TOGETHER

 Wow!
 What a fantastic first term of our new When I Grow Up... curriculum it has been.
 This was our first trial term and, as teachers, we have learned much for phase two moving forward.
 We have thoroughly enjoyed learning all about World War Two as part of our We All Stand Together theme.
 We loved learning about life during the war, and learnt lots of new facts.
 It has created lots of exciting discussions and debates and left the children wanting to find out more.
 Learning all about rationing was eye opening and we even made our own rationing biscuits in Design & Technology!
 Whilst studying the artwork of Henry Moore, the children showed excellent progression in their pencil drawing and shading skills.
 Their dedication to the task can clearly be seen in their Christmas cards this year.
 I’m sure you’ll agree, they are worthy of being sold!
 As well as learning about World War Two in the English language, we have learnt about it in French too.
 Our topic on ’La Seconde Guerre Mondiale’ was challenging yet fun.
 We learnt a range of new French vocabulary.
-P.E. has developed our invasion game and teamwork skills whilst learning to play hockey and netball.
+P.E. has developed our invasion game and teamwork skills whilst learning to play hockey.
 In Science the children have investigated evolution and adaptation.
 It was amazing to see their knowledge about different animals!
-In Music, we were listening and responding to a range of popular songs from the 1930s and 1940s, whilst online safety and coding were the elements we studied in Computing.
+In Music, we were listening and responding to a range of popular songs from the 1930s and 1940s and composing our own wartime morale boosting song, whilst online safety and search engines were the elements we studied in Computing.
 It was particularly interesting to see the impact of the online safety work as this is clearly something very prominent in the everyday lives of year 6 children.
 During our Religious Education work, we set our children the challenge to research how Muslims show their devotion to God.

 Our children have enjoyed the challenge of our English studies this term.
 We firstly looked at adventure stories in 'writing to entertain' with the children writing their own narratives with a focus upon unexpected twists and turns in the stories.
 We created some wonderful survival guides during our 'writing to explain' unit and finally we studied Shakespeare's Macbeth.
 This was an intriguing unit and the children were fully absorbed by the downfall of Lord and Lady Macbeth.